Dude23-mods/FS25_Personnel_Management/README.md

 Personnel actions are server-authoritative.
 Clients may display the interface and send requests, but the server validates the farm, target employee, current state and farm-manager permission before applying actions such as hiring, dismissing, training, salary decisions or transport-priority changes.

 This prevents players from modifying another farm's personnel and preserves consistent savegame state in multiplayer and dedicated-server environments.

+## Planned Features

+- AutoDrive and Courseplay support
+- Introduction of a new employee type: Apprentice
+- Salary negotiations
+- Job interviews, where applicant stats initially remain hidden and can be partially revealed through an interview
+- A more transparent employer reputation system

+This is deliberately not intended to be a roadmap, but rather a brainstorming list of possible future features.
+Whether and how any of these ideas will be implemented remains undecided.

 ## Development Status